severinferard/movuino-firmware/README.md

 ## AP mode

 The firmware also allows to boot in Access Point mode, and serve a configuration web page where all the settings can be modified and stored to the local configuration file.
+The served configuration page is stored in a static string variable in `firmware/configWebPage.h`, which is copy-pasted from `firmware/configWebPage.html`.
+The AP server code is defined in `firmware/AccesPoint.h` and `firmware/AccessPoint.cpp`.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/josephlarralde/movuino-firmware/master/movuino-ap-interface.jpg">
 </div>

 To boot in AP mode, turn the movuino on while holding the button, and wait until the blue LED starts blinking quickly to release it.
 The movuino will create a network named `movuino-xxxxxxxxxx`.
-Connect to this network, then visit the url `http://192.168.1.1` and you should see the configuration page appear, which will let you modify and store all the settings available via OSC.
+Connect to this network, then visit the url `http://192.168.1.1` and you should see the configuration page appear, which will let you modify and store all the settings available via serial OSC.

 ## TODO's